Last Updated: 2/6/23 | February 6th, 2023

 Want the specifics of each hostel?
 Here’s my comprehensive list of the best hostels in Europe:

 I stayed here years ago and recently returned when my tour group was in Stockholm.
 The place was just as amazing as I remember.
 They still have a very nice café and an outdoor eating/sitting area.
 Their beds and pillows are still super cozy and comfortable, plus they have a huge kitchen, common room, sauna, and laundry facilities.
-And you can’t turn a corner without bumping into a public computer.
-City Backpackers was and still is one of the top hostels in Europe.
+It’s my go-to hostel whenever I’m in the city.

 City Backpackers at a glance: